mlr-archive/old-website/_posts/2015-10-01-Computational-Time-of-Predictive-Models-Comparison.md

 ## 671.9 Mb
 {% endhighlight %}

-For caret we turn of any special training method which should get close to what the original `glm` does.
+For *caret* we turn off any special training method to get as close as possible to what the original `glm` does.

 {% highlight r %}
 library(caret)